HyperOOP/hyperoop/README.md

     <button onclick={() => counter.State.count++}>+</button>
 ```

 These two buttons allow to increase and decrease the counter value.
-Thanks to the magic of the `Action` class, this will lead to a redraw of the page with a new counter value.
+Thanks to the magic of the `Actions` class, this will lead to a redraw of the page with a new counter value.

 But all this will not work unless we bind an instance of the `Actio`n class and the view function to the required DOM element.
 This is done by calling the `init` function: